 Amy N. Fredeen, CPA.
 Amy is of Inupiaq heritage and grew up in Anchorage, Alaska.
 Amy attended the Gonzaga University in Spokane, Washington and graduated Cum Laude in 1996 with a bachelor of Business Administration.
-Amy is the Chief Financial Officer for the Cook Inlet Tribal Council, Inc. (CITC) where she oversees both Finance and Social Enterprise Operations.
+Amy is the Chief Financial Officer and Executive Vice President for the Cook Inlet Tribal Council, Inc (CITC) where she oversees both Finance and Social Enterprise Operations.
 Amy serves on Cook Inlet Native Head Start Board of Directors, Alaska Center for the Performing Arts Board of Directors, Make-A-Wish Foundation of Alaska, Montana, Northern Idaho & Washington Board of Trustees, as well as on the Finance and Audit Committee for IFIP‘s board.

 Jessica Brown is Executive Director of the New England Biolabs Foundation, an independent, private foundation whose mission is to foster community-based conservation of landscapes and seascapes and the bio-cultural diversity found in these places.
 Prior to joining the Foundation she was Senior Vice President for International Programs at the Quebec-Labrador Foundation/Atlantic Center for the Environment (QLF), responsible for its capacity building and peer-to-peer exchange activities in diverse regions.
 Over the past two decades Jessica has worked in countries of Latin America, the Caribbean, Africa and Central and Eastern Europe.
 A member of IUCN’s World Commission on Protected Areas (WCPA), she chairs its Protected Landscapes Specialist Group, and is a founding member of the ICCA Consortium, concerned with advancing recognition of Indigenous and Community Conserved Areas.
 She serves on the governing board of Terralingua.
 She has published widely on topics related to stewardship of cultural landscapes, civic engagement in conservation, and governance of protected areas.
 Jessica has an M.A. in International Development from Clark University and a B.A. in Biology and Environmental Studies from Brown University.